fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 	</dependency>
 	```

-	If you wish to ignore vulnerabilities for a dependency in a JSON file, you must add `exhortignore` as a attribute-value pair.
+	If you wish to ignore vulnerabilities for a dependency in a `package.json` file, you must add `exhortignore` as a attribute-value pair.
 	If `exhortignore` is followed by a list of comma-separated Snyk vulnerability IDs, only the listed vulnerabilities will be ignored during analysis.
 	For example: